atomo15/thunnathorne_resume/Flutter_resume/README.md

-# For Developer Setup and Run Project
+# For Developer Setup and Run Project on MacOS

 ## Clone Flutter From GitHub Repository
 ```